Information security policies

 Introduction to the ISO27k standards

-ISO27k is a set of ISO/IEC standards - international guidelines - for managing the risks relating to various types of information such as customer data, intellectual property, financial systems and personal data.
+ISO27k is a set of ISO/IEC standards - international good practice guidelines - for managing the risks affecting business/commercial and personal information.

-The standards lay out generic good practice guidance under the umbrella of an overall ‘management system’ for information risk and security, one that can be adapted for your organisation's unique situation.
+The standards lay out generic guidance under the umbrella of an overall ‘management system’ for information risk and security, one that can be adapted for any organisation's unique situation.
 The management system is a structured framework, a systematic approach to identify information risks, put suitable countermeasures in place to address them, and make sure the controls are working properly in practice.

 In short, ISO27k is about systematically protecting and legitimately exploiting valuable information for sound business reasons.

-Adopting/using the ISO27k standards generates worthwhile business benefits such as:
+Organisations that use the ISO27k standards gain worthwhile business benefits such as:

-• Protecting valuable information: more specifically, information security enhances the confidentiality, integrity and/or availability of the information content, plus the associated processes, IT systems, networks, services etc., while avoiding excessive security and facilitating appropriate exploitation.
+• Protecting valuable information: more specifically, information security enhances the confidentiality, integrity and/or availability of the information content, plus the associated processes, IT systems, networks, services etc., without imposing excessive security that would prevent it being exploited for legitimate business purposes.

 • Reducing losses: cost-effective security controls minimise the probability and severity of incidents caused deliberately (e.g. hacks, frauds, disinformation) or accidentally (e.g. floods, equipment failures, misconfigurations, inadvertent disclosures).